Regular Saver (Issue 11)Rates correct as at 3 JAN 2018

 |Can I withdraw money?||Access is limited to one withdrawal without notice or loss of interest prior to maturity and subject to the minimum operating balance of £50 being maintained.

-You can withdraw up to a maximum of £300 in cash in branch each day.
+You can withdraw up to a maximum of £300 in cash in branch.
 If you require more than this amount (up to a maximum of £1,000) you will need to provide the Society with 48 hours’ notice.

-The account will mature at midnight on 31 July 2018.
-On the day after maturity (1 August 2018), your funds will be transferred to an instant access maturity account.
+The account will mature at midnight on 30 December 2018.
+On the day after maturity (31 December 2018), your funds (including interest) will be transferred to an instant access maturity account.
 Full details including terms and conditions will be provided before maturity.

 |Additional Information||Interest is paid gross, without the deduction of income tax.
 Payment of gross interest does not mean that interest you receive is exempt from tax.
 The tax treatment depends on the individual circumstances of each customer and may be subject to change in the future.
 It is your responsibility to seek independent tax advice.